 Here is the AD149, with its valve-type box.
 This type is common as a Philips/Mullard product; it is rare to see it branded MAZDA.

 I know that Thorn-AEI manufactured at least one other range of germanium transistors: ASY82 to ASY89.
 These must be later than 1966.
+They are germanium PNP amplifier/switch types.
 I only have the Brimar ASY89 shown.

-I am seeking any ASY type except ASY89 (branded Mazda or Thorn or Brimar).
+I am seeking any ASY type (branded Mazda or Thorn or Brimar) except ASY89.
 Also original data for this series.

 If you know where I can find any of these, please